NextronSystems/asgard-manual/usage/known-issues.rst

 To get the agent up and running again, you need to rename the config file to its original name and restart the asgard2-agent service.
-We wrote a little batch script you can use, alternatively you can write your own and deploy it
+We wrote a little batch script you can use, alternatively you can write your own and deploy it.
+Administrative rights on the endpoint are needed.

 .. code-block:: batch